Behaviour

 When your child won't engage with Plan B

 If your child says "I don't know," check: was the unsolved problem worded neutrally?
 Was it specific enough?
 Are you using Proactive rather than Emergency Plan B?
-Does the child genuinely not know (break the problem into parts)?
-Do they need time to think?
+Does the child need the problem broken into parts, or more time to think?

-If your child shuts down or walks away, do not chase or force.
-That converts immediately to Plan A. Note the topic and return proactively at a calmer time.
-Greene's advice: sometimes you need to have a conversation about what makes talking hard before you can talk about anything else.
+If your child shuts down or walks away, don't chase or force.
+Note the topic and return proactively at a calmer time.
+Greene's advice: sometimes you need a conversation about what makes talking hard before you can talk about anything else.

 If your child escalates during Plan B, stop.
 A nervous system in meltdown cannot learn, reason, or cooperate.
 De-escalate.
 Return to the problem later using Proactive Plan B.